Home

 The Calculators of Louis Troncet

-After the slide adders of Claude Perrault, Caze and Heinrich Kummer, in 1889 the Frenchman Louis-J. Troncet (b.
+After the slide adders of Claude Perrault, Caze, and Heinrich Kummer, in 1889 the Frenchman Louis-J. Troncet (b.
 1850), a teacher (in Buzançais, département de l’Indre) and director of a school (in Reuilly), created his version of this type of calculator, which he called the Arithmographe.
 Troncet’s invention became so popular that the term “Troncet-type” is often used to refer to this class of devices.
-The device was in production almost 30 years.
-Millions units of this type were sold.
+The device was in production for almost 30 years.
+Millions of units of this type were sold.
 It was on the market until the 1970s.

 Louis Troncet was a holder of four French patents: №123135 from 1878, №133106 (1879), №171473 (1885) and №197579 (1889) (never published as fees were not paid).
 The first patent (from 1878) was for a slide adder with dials, called Numerateur, which has never been put in production (see the lower patent drawing of the device).